TanStack/query/docs/react/guides/dependent-queries.md

           queryFn: () => getMessagesByUsers(id),
         };
       })
-  : [], // if users is underfined an empty array will be returned })
+  : [], // if users is undefined, an empty array will be returned })
 ```